 Randy’s project, Mineral Collection, includes her collage works exploring the presence of minerals in our daily environments.

-Randy and Andrew were both scheduled to present public talks and tours as part of NIRIN, but these have been cancelled due to coronavirus.
+Randy and Andrew were both scheduled to present public talks and tours as part of NIRIN, but these were cancelled due to coronavirus.